benjugat/hackingnotes/_docs/web/race-conditions.md

 This `single-packet` technique enables you to completely neutralize the interference from network jitter by using a single TCP packet to complete 20-30 requests simultaneously.

 ![](/hackingnotes/images/race-condition-4.png)

+There are many variations of this kind of attack:

+* Redeeming a gift card multiple times.
+* Rating a product multiple times.
+* Withdrawing or transfering chash in excess of your account balance.
+* Reusing a single CAPTCHA solution.
+* Bypassing an anti-force rate limit.

 ## With Burp Repeater